syntheticdinosaur/tvnsrtools/README.md

 ## Version
 The current version is 0.1.
 It has been tested, but not thoroughly so.
 Windows compatibility still needs testing.
-This pacakge was developed in a research setting.
+This package was developed in a research setting.
 The developer is not associated with the device manufacturer (tVNS-R, tVNS technologies GmbH).
 Please take note of the disclaimer on the bottom of this readme.

 ## Installation
 Your OS needs Python >3.8 installed.